Brown Eyed Girls: 2011: Japanese promotions and return to Korea with Sixth Sense

 Representatives of their agency, NegaNetwork, stated that the concept for this album was to be “freedom of expression through music experienced via the sixth sense".

 This album focuses not only on their singing and performance.
 The members hope to convey their thoughts to the public through music.
 Their title track is an expression of the limitations of experiencing music with only five senses, and it asks people to feel it instead with their sixth sense.
 The song itself is very free in style.

 They kicked off their promotional cycle officially with a double stage performance of "Hot Shot" and "Sixth Sense" on September 24 on Music Core. and grabbed the top spot on M!
 Countdown and Inkigayo.
-They also broke the jinx of going into a slump after a big hit, as the release was even more popular and received higher digital sales than their famed song Abracadabra.
-The band concluded their "Sixth Sense" promotions after a month but immediately followed it with the release of a repackage of their fourth studio album.

-On November 4th, Brown Eyed Girls released their repackaged album and followed up promotions for it with their ballad song 'Cleansing Cream'.
-They officially concluded their promotional activities on November 18th with a final performance on KBS's ‘Music Bank'.
+They also broke the jinx of going into a slump after a big hit, as the release was even more popular and received higher digital sales than their famed song "Abracadabra".
+The band concluded their promotions for "Sixth Sense" after a month, but immediately followed it with the release of a repackage of their fourth studio album.
+On November 4, Brown Eyed Girls released their repackaged album and followed up promotions for it with their ballad song 'Cleansing Cream'.
+They officially concluded their promotional activities on November 18 with a final performance on KBS's Music Bank.